 If you want to rent a luxury yacht in the Mediterranean, look here.

-Corsica Island is in the middle of the Mediterranean, and it has some of the best beaches and best walks in the world.
+The Corsica beach with mini boats surrounded by mountains Corsica Island is in the middle of the Mediterranean, and it has some of the best beachesand best walks in the world.

 You should note that if you want warm water, the Mediterranean beaches from June to September are pleasant, but they don't compare to beaches in the Caribbean or Pacific, or Indian Oceans.